 Every undergraduate student in the program is required to undertake a design course in the senior year, which is comprised of an open-ended capstone design project in one of the areas of technical specialty within the program.
 All design projects are based on team effort and are closely related to real-world applications.
 Senior undergraduate students are also encouraged to participate in research activities through special projects under faculty supervision.
 To prepare students for their education and future careers, the ECE program emphasizes on both of comprehensive analysis and hands-on experiences through its course work, laboratory experiments, and design practices.

 About Graduate Studies

 The Department of Electrical and Computer Engineering at Rutgers University offers four degree options for graduate students to pursue advanced degrees: a Masters of Science degree without thesis, a Masters of Science degree with thesis, a Masters of Business and Science degree, and a Ph.D. degree.
-The graduate curricula includes a broad array of foundational material, ranging from computer architecture to stochastic process to digital signal processing, that is intended to give masters and Ph.D. students the training needed to engage in state-of-the-art research.
+The graduate curricula include a broad array of foundational material, such as cloud computing, software engineering, computer architectures, embedded systems, hardware and software security, wireless communications and networks, signal and information processing, bio-electrical engineering, nano- and micro-electronics, biosensors, that is intended to give masters and Ph.D. students the training needed to engage in state-of-the-art research.
 A broad selection of additional advanced classes provide students with training beneficial for engaging in industry employment upon graduation.
 Many Masters students are actively placed in software engineering positions in high-tech industries as well as in financial industries.